 - All pants appropriately secured or fitted at the waist.
-No rips revealing skin higher than 3 inches above the knee.
+No rips revealing skin higher than finger-tip length.
 Leggings or tight fitting pants or jeans are only allowed if the accompanying top is at least fingertip length.
 No pajama pants. - Shorts at least fingertip length, securely fastened at the waist.
 No pajama bottoms. - Girls may wear skirts or dresses, at least fingertip length.
 Any slits must also be at least fingertip length. - T-shirts, polos, button-up, and pull over shirts, blouses, and sweaters are allowed.
 No tank tops, bare midriff, open back or low cut tops.
 Sleeveless tops must be three fingers wide at the shoulder.
 Shirts may not be too tight or sheer so as to be revealing. - Athletic shoes, dress shoes, and boots are allowed.
 No flip flops, strapless sandals, or heels higher than 2 inches are allowed for students. - Hats and head coverings are only allowed outside of buildings.
 No hoodies or other head coverings are to be worn inside. - Hairstyles should not be extreme or distracting.
 Hair color must be a color that falls within the natural spectrum of hair color.

-On Professional Dress (Business Casual) Thursdays
+On Professional Dress (Business Casual) Days

-Students in high school will dress in business casual attire on Thursdays.
+- Students in high school will dress in business casual attire on College and Career Research days.
 This means khakis or slacks with belts and button up shirts for young men along with dress shoes and dark socks.
-Young women will wear a professional looking dress, skirt, or slacks and a blouse as well as closed toe dress shoes.
-The purpose of business casual Thursdays is to allow students to practice dressing in a manner acceptable for professional settings and so that when we go out into the community on shadowing and interning days, students will be dressed in a manner that represents themselves and their school well.
+Young women will wear a professional looking dress, skirt, or slacks and a blouse as well as closed toe dress shoes. - The purpose of business casual days is to allow students to practice dressing in a manner acceptable for professional settings and so that when we go out into the community on shadowing and interning days, students will be dressed in a manner that represents themselves and their school well.

-High School PE
+Upper School PE

-Students will bring a change of clothes for P.E every day.
-The change of clothes should include athletic t-shirts, shorts that are modest and at least fingertip length, athletic shoes and socks.
-There should be no athletic tights or spandex without shorts being worn over it.
-Students not wearing the appropriate clothes will be given a verbal warning the first time and an uniform alert the second time and every time after that in the quarter with their participation grade being affected for the day.
+- Students will bring a change of clothes for PE every day.
+The change of clothes should include: - athletic t-shirts (see rules for specific articles of clothing in section below) - athletic shoes and socks - shorts that are modest and at least fingertip length - If shorts are shorter than fingertip length, fingertip length biker shorts MUST be worn underneath. - If wearing leggings, a t-shirt that is at least fingertip length MUST also be worn. - Joggers and sweatpants ARE permitted. - Students not wearing the appropriate clothes will be given a verbal warning the first time and an uniform alert the second time and every time after that in the quarter with their participation grade being affected for the day.